About

 Pushing the Frontiers of Inclusive STEM Education

-The RISE Postdoctoral Training Program was built upon the proposition that the path to improving STEM learning outcomes more broadly requires recognizing that existing views of learning are based on limited beliefs and visions about what can be learned, who can learn and how learning occurs.
+The RISE Postdoctoral Training Program, based in the Wisconsin Center for Education Research (WCER), was built upon the proposition that the path to improving STEM learning outcomes more broadly requires recognizing that existing views of learning are based on limited beliefs and visions about what can be learned, who can learn and how learning occurs.
 The scientific community needs to train and empower researchers who are competent in, and can further develop, cutting-edge theory and methods that identify and disrupt these beliefs and that serve as the basis for crafting more effective pedagogies and interventions.

 Our approach integrates a holistic learning framework, featuring the RISE principles (Nasir et al., 2021), into a model for postdoctoral training that prepares the next generation of STEM education researchers.